SUMMER INTERNSHIP

 Alternative Education:

-Interns in this area will work with the community’s ecosystem restoration group on planting trees, collecting seeds, upkeeping the nursery, tending community gardens, assisting with family farms, raising small animals like chickens, soil preparation, composting, harvesting crops such as organic fruits and coffee, among other tasks.
+In Mushullakta, interns in this area will work with Puma Wasi, the community’s ecosystem restoration association, on planting trees, collecting seeds, upkeeping the nursery, tending community gardens, assisting with family farms, raising small animals like chickens, soil preparation, composting, harvesting crops such as organic fruits and coffee, among other tasks.
 It may also include tasks in entrepreneurial activities like assisting the group in developing their agricultural products for sale outside of the community.
 Part of our work will be documenting the reforestation and sustainable agriculture projects for their impact on environmental justice.

 Storytelling:

-Interns in this area will work with the Children of the Living Forest School and the ecosystem restoration group to collect and tell community stories.
+In Pintag, interns in this area will work with the Children of the Living Forest School and Puma Wasi, the ecosystem restoration association, to collect and tell community stories.
 The stories will take on different forms, but mostly in digital form so that the community can use them to promote and raise awareness/funds for their ongoing projects.
 Students will be asked to study Storytelling for Social Change theory and methods and bring them to their work, Storytelling techniques will likely include photo journaling, short documentary videos, short creative videos, among others.

 WHO ARE THE PACHAYSANA INTERNS?

-Pachaysana interns are students from all walks of life and all academic disciplines.
+Pachaysana interns are mostly college students who come from all walks of life and all academic disciplines.
+That said, we welcome recent college graduates and non-students.

 They are people who are looking for more than professional experience and a resume-builder.
 Rather, they believe in the power of community, they want to contribute to sustainable social change, and they want to challenge their own preconceived notions of what social justice means.